astronomer/docs/learn/airflow-isolated-environments.md

 import external_python_decorator_dag from '!!raw-loader!../code-samples/dags/airflow-isolated-environments/external_python_decorator_dag.py';
 import external_python_operator_dag from '!!raw-loader!../code-samples/dags/airflow-isolated-environments/external_python_operator_dag.py';

-It is common to require isolated environments for specific Airflow tasks, for example when needing to run tasks using conflicting versions of Python or Python packages.
+It is very common to run a task with different dependencies than your Airflow environment.
+Your task might need a different Python version than core Airflow, or it has packages that conflict with your other tasks.
+In these cases, running tasks in an isolated environment can help manage dependency conflicts and enable compatibility with your execution environments.

 ![Graph of options for isolated environments in Airflow.](/img/guides/airflow-isolated-environments_isolated_env_options_graph.png)

-In Airflow you have several options to isolate tasks, you can your custom Python code in:

-- A newly created virtual environment with the [`@task.virtualenv` decorator / PythonVirtualenvOperator (PVEO)](#taskvirtualenv-decorator--pythonvirtualenvoperator).
-- An existing virtual environment with the [`@task.external_python` decorator / ExternalPythonOperator (EPO)](#taskexternal_python-decorator--externalpythonoperator).
-- A dedicated Kubernetes pod with the [`@task.kubernetes` decorator / KubernetesPodOperator (KPO)](#taskkubernetes-decorator--kubernetespodoperator).

-Additionally, you can run most traditional operators inside a dedicated Kubernetes pod with the [IsolatedOperator](https://github.com/astronomer/apache-airflow-providers-isolation/) and use [virtual branching operators](#virtual-branching-decorators--operators) to execute conditional task logic inside a virtual environment.
+In Airflow you have several options for running custom Python code in isolated environments.
+Additionally, you can run most traditional operators inside a dedicated Kubernetes pod and use virtual branching operators to execute conditional task logic inside a virtual environment.

-In this guide you'll learn:

-- How to use the `@task.virtualenv` decorator / PythonVirtualenvOperator.
-- How to use the `@task.external_python` decorator / ExternalPythonOperator.
-- Basic use of the `@task.kubernetes` decorator / KubernetesPodOperator.
-To learn more about the `@task.kubernetes` decorator and the KubernetesPodOperator, see [Use the KubernetesPodOperator](kubepod-operator.md) and [Run the KubernetesPodOperator on Astro](https://docs.astronomer.io/astro/kubernetespodoperator).
-- Execute conditional task logic in a virtual environment with virtual branching operators.
-- How to use some Airflow context variables in isolated environments.
+In this guide, you'll learn how to choose the right isolated environment option for your use case, how to implement different virtual environment operators and decorators, and how to access Airflow context and variables in isolated environments.
-- How to use Airflow variables in isolated environments.

 To learn more about the IsolatedOperator, see the [Isolation provider README](https://github.com/astronomer/apache-airflow-providers-isolation).